 Because these nursing covers are both multi-purpose and so similar, it can be difficult to choose between them.
 No matter which one you choose, it will be soft and stretchy.

-If you’re a petite mom, the Milk Snob cover might be a better fit for you because it is narrower and shorter.
-You won’t feel like you’re being swallowed up by the cover when you wear it or use it as a scarf.
+The Milk Snob cover might be a better fit if you’re a petite mom because it’s narrower and shorter.
+When you wear it or use it as a scarf, you won’t feel like you’re being swallowed up by the cover.

-If you’re a plus-sized mom or a tall mom, you may want to go with Covered Goods because of the extra width and length it offers.
+If you’re a plus-sized mom or a tall mom, you may want to go with the Covered Goods cover because of the extra width and length it offers.